Tag: forward

 • Just as people’s ability to reconcile to God has an end, so does our time on earth (death).
 Is there some reconciliation and redemption that you need to seek or grant?

 • With the painful throes of politics, economies, lives, and viruses, have perceived the end of time, yet?
-If so, what has changed in how you approach regarding the ?
+If so, what has changed in how you approach others regarding the Gospel?
 If not, why do you think you haven’t been impacted?

 ※Prayer※